pzivich/Delicatessen/docs/Custom Equations.rst

 =====================================

 One of the key advantages of ``delicatessen`` is that it has a lot of flexibility in the estimating equations that can be specified.
-Basically, it will allow for any estimating equation to be passed to it (but not that the estimating equation(s) *must* be unbiased for the theory behind M-estimation to hold).
-Here, I provide an overview and tips for how to build your own estimating equation.
+Here, I provide an overview and tips for how to build your own estimating equation with ``delicatessen``.

 In general, it will be best if you find an explicit paper or book that directly provides the estimating equation(s) to you.
 Alternatively, if you can find the score function or gradient for a regression model, that is the corresponding